code-423n4/2023-04-frankencoin/README.md

 _Frankencoin team_

-## Automated Findings / Publicly Known Issues *Input Luzius🔴
+## Automated Findings / Publicly Known Issues

 Automated findings output for the contest can be found [here](add link to report) within an hour of contest opening.